Azide: Reactions

 Azide as a ligand forms numerous transition metal azide complexes.
 Some such compounds are shock sensitive.

-Many inorganic covalent azides (e.g., fluorine azide, chlorine azide, bromine azide, iodine azide, silicon tetraazide) have been described.
+Many inorganic covalent azides (e.g., fluorine azide, chlorine azide, bromine azide, iodine azide and silicon tetraazide) have been described.

 The azide anion behaves as a nucleophile; it undergoes nucleophilic substitution for both aliphatic and aromatic systems.
 It reacts with epoxides, causing a ring-opening; it undergoes Michael-like conjugate addition to 1,4-unsaturated carbonyl compounds.

 Azides can be used as precursors of the metal nitrido complexes by being induced to release N2, generating a metal complex in unusual oxidation states (see high-valent iron).